arnabi62/Open_cv/README.md

 # Open_cv
-this is basic practice modelin open_cv
+this is basic practice model in open_cv